Availability and distribution of the Brassica DFFSs and mapping populations

 These charges are currently:

-£20 per line for self-compatible populations (BnaDFFS) for starter pack of seed (approx. 0.5 g dependent upon seed availability)
+A starter pack of seed of the Brassica napus diversity set (BnaDFFS) (approx. 0.5 g dependent upon seed availability) is currently available without charge.

 £50 per line for self-incompatible populations for a starter pack of seed (5-25 seed, depending on availability)